metafloor/bwip-js/README.md

 benchmark framework, image proofs, etc.  Everything used to create and validate bwipjs.

-For details on how to compile and test bwipjs, see [[Compiling bwipjs]].
+For details on how to compile and test bwipjs, see [Compiling bwipjs](https://github.com/metafloor/bwip-js/wiki/Compiling-bwipjs).

 ## Demo Usage